dougplant/supermoon/README.md

 a back of desk project to write a decent onix tool

 # road map:
-* make the test parsing code work, and pull some data into the database
+* make "importbiblioshare.php" get some data into the database, identifiers and title strings for now
 * complete the schema sql
 * complete the parser
 * build management ui